awsdocs/aws-kms-developer-guide/doc_source/key-policy-upgrading.md

 1. If you see an alert announcing a newer version of the default key policy, choose **Preview and upgrade to the new key policy**\.

 1. Review the key policy document for the latest version of the default key policy\.
-For more information about the difference between the latest version and previous versions, see [Changes to the Default Key Policy](#key-policy-changes)\.
+For more information about the difference between the latest version and previous versions, see [Changes to the default key policy](#key-policy-changes)\.
 After reviewing the key policy, choose **Upgrade key policy**\.

-## Changes to the Default Key Policy<a name="key-policy-changes"></a>
+## Changes to the default key policy<a name="key-policy-changes"></a>

 In the [current version of the default key policy](key-policies.md#key-policy-default), the *key administrators statement* contains more permissions than those in previous versions\.
 These additional permissions correspond to new AWS KMS features\.